Get Matched With Cybersecurity Programs

 That depends on your goals.
 However, an InfoSec certification will be useful to anyone who works with technology.
 When an IT worker adds a cyber security certification to their resume, every employer is sure to be pleased, if not impressed.
 However, if you can only earn one certification, it may be optimal to improve on your existing credentials and skill sets.

-What qualifications do I need to get started in cyber security?
+What qualifications do I need to get started in this field?

 To launch a career in cyber security, it's important to first become familiar with the information technology realm.
 That can include hardware and software issues, including programming languages.
 From that point, you can dive into cyber security certification courses from a reputable provider.
 Companies such as Google, Microsoft, and Oracle may offer infosec courses, but they are also provided by professional cyber security associations.

-Will earning a cyber security certification allow me to find a new job in this sector, or will I need more?
+Will earning a cert allow me to find a new job in this sector, or will I need more?

 There are no employment guarantees when it comes to certification.
 However, many employers do require certain certifications, on top of degrees and experience.
 For someone changing careers, seek the highest cyber security certification possible and then expect that you may have to start your next chapter with an entry-level position.
 However, your previous experience may work in your favor, assuming some of those skills translate to the next position.